Walk-In Lab logo

 Test Results:

-5-7 business days once the lab receives the specimen.
+5–7 business days after lab receipt.
 May take longer based on weather, holiday, or lab delays.

 Search for a Lab Test, Home Kit or Discount Panel: